 |1-3 (5) West; 3-4 (5) East||3 (5)|

-Otherwise you would start the climb lower down: If you come via Col St-Martin (1503m), you start at the height of 482m down the Tinée valley.
-If you happen to come over the road from Col de la Sinne (1438m) to the Tinée valley, you start at 430m.
-You could start at Pont de Clans (301m) and you could have visited Col d’Andrion (1681m) or travelled over the road passing by the Madone d’Utelle.
-In the later case you would have travelled via La Tour and started the climb at Pont de la Lune (233m).
-You could also start at the start of the Tinée valley (187m).
+Otherwise you would start the climb lower down.
+If you come via Col de Saint-Martin (1502m), you start at the height of 482m down the Tinée valley.
+If you happen to come down the nice road over Col de la Sinne/Sine/Sinna (1438m), you start at 430m.
+You could start at Pont de Clans (301m) if coming into the valley via Tournefort.
+You could have visited Col d’Andrion (1684m) or travelled over the road passing by the famous Madone d’Utelle (dangerous road down to La Tour).
+If so, then you start at Pont de la Lune (233m).
+You could finally also have started at the start of the Tinée valley (187m).

-If coming from Col de Valberg (1673m), the climb from Beuil (1442m) is not much of a climb.
+If coming from Col du Quartier (Col de Valberg) (1674m), the climb from Beuil (1442m) is not much of a climb.
 However, if you start from Le Pont du Cians (338m) you will have a nice and long climb through the Gorges du Cians.
-You could conceivable start the climb just before the nice section up the Cians road (580m) if you come over the Col de la Sinne (1438m) from the Tinée valley (which should be a nice road too).
+You could conceivable start the climb just before the nice section up the Cians road (580m) if you come over the Col de la Sinne (1438m) from the Tinée valley.